node-3d/bullet-raub/README.md

-# Physics engine for Node.js
+# Bullet Physics for Node.js

 This is a part of [Node3D](https://github.com/node-3d) project.